Investment Fund for Northern Ireland Roadshows hailed a great success

 “The roadshows helped us establish a number of new connections and we’ve already seen enquiries coming in on the back of them.
 There are also several deals in the pipeline and we are looking forward to sharing these in the coming weeks and months.”

-Whiterock Capital Partners LLP Director, Neil McCabe said the roadshows were a great platform to highlight to local businesses just how the Investment Fund for Northern Ireland can support them.
+Whiterock Director, Neil McCabe said the roadshows were a great platform to highlight to local businesses just how the Investment Fund for Northern Ireland can support them.

 He said: “The roadshows were an excellent opportunity to re-engage with our network within the regions and to meet new business owners face to face and explain what the fund can offer.